mary-tkachenko/action_cable/README.md

 <p>WebSockets are a protocol built on top of TCP.
 They hold the connection to the server open so that the server can send information to the client, even in the absence of a request from the client.
 WebSockets allow for bi-directional, "full-duplex" communication between the client and the server by creating a persistent connection between the two.</p>

+### Key Advantages Of WebSockets Over HTTP Long-Polling ###

+* Continuous connection between client and server: data can be sent to the client at any time, even without the client requesting it
+* Full duplex communication: communication can be sent either way at any time during the connection
+* Very low latency: there is limited HTTP overhead (like headers, cookies, etc.) making the speed at which data transfers happen much faster

 <img src="https://bamboolab.eu/uploads/picture/chat.gif">

 ## Helpful Links ##